sprin0/jpncap/README.md

 # JpnCap

-JpnCap is a simple stand-alone tool for GNU/Linux systems that can capture Japanese text on screen though character recognition lets you immediately look up this or any text from your clipboard in various dictionaries, mainly JMdict.
+JpnCap is a simple stand-alone tool for GNU/Linux systems that can capture Japanese text on screen though character recognition and lets you immediately look up this or any text from your clipboard in various dictionaries, mainly JMdict.

 ## Dependencies